Lokahi Canoe Club

 The Ala Wai Golf Course Road branches off Kapahulu Avenue.
 If you are traveling makai on Kapahulu, plan on turning right at the Waikiki Library (across the street from the Chevron station); coming from Waikiki, you’ll make a left turn.
 Be careful of the fast-moving, heavy traffic on Kapahulu.
 Some impatient drivers race through the intersection even when the light is red.

 You should be able to park along the road where our canoes are kept.
-If this area is full you may park in the Ala Wai Golf Course driving range parking lot, preferably along the Diamond Head-side fence.
-Please do not use the Library parking areas.
+Please do not park in the Ala Wai Golf Course driving range parking lot and do not use the Library parking areas.

 Copyright © ... by Lokahi Canoe Club.